• Holiday Closure

 "Molloy has some unique qualities: the genuine friendliness of a comparatively small group in an academic setting, the resulting close faculty-student-community relationship, emphasis upon quality rather than quantity, the wisdom to know that knowledge plus character is necessary for a successful happy life here and hereafter.
 These comprise the spirit of Molloy."
 1958 Dedication of Kellenberg Hall

-Molloy College was founded by the Dominican Sisters of the Congregation of the Holy Cross Amityville.
+Molloy Catholic College was founded by the Dominican Sisters of the Congregation of the Holy Cross Amityville.
 The establishment of a Catholic College for women on Long Island was a longtime dream of the Congregation that came to fruition after many years of patience and determination.
-With the support of Bishop Thomas E. Molloy and the encouragement of Monsignor Peter Quealy, on September 12, 1955, Mother Anselma Ruth O.P., Ph.D., first president of Molloy College welcomed a freshman class of 44 young women.
+With the support of Bishop Thomas E. Molloy and the encouragement of Monsignor Peter Quealy, on September 12, 1955, Mother Anselma Ruth O.P., Ph.D., first president of Molloy College welcomed an incoming class of 44 young women.
 While the first academic building for the new college was being finished, classes were held at 915 North Village Avenue, Rockville Centre.

-From modest beginnings, Molloy College has grown rapidly and consistently.
+From modest beginnings, Molloy University has grown rapidly and consistently.
 Established as a Catholic women's college with academic programs focused on service-oriented professions such as Nursing and Education, today Molloy, steeped in its Dominican heritage, welcomes a multi-denominational student body and offers bachelors, masters, post-graduate certificates, and doctoral programs in various disciplines.
 Molloy continues to be a university in service to its community.

 1941 - Sisters of St. Dominic acquired 25 acres in Rockville Centre